jcarpenter/joshcarpenter.ca/src/posts/storms.md

 -   So far we keep rebuilding.
 Especially in rich countries.
     -   New Orleans after Katrina.
 -   At some point, people will walk away.
     -   Puerto Ricans leaving the territory after Maria.
-TODO: Find numbers.
+[TODO: Find numbers]{.todo}.
-    -   TODO: Find the 3 strategies for sea level rise.
+    -   [TODO: Find the 3 strategies for sea level rise]{.todo}.
 Adapt, Retreat, Abandon?

-::: #references
+::: #references .thick-border

 ## Referenced works